Can AR Embedded Visualizations Foster Appropriate Reliance on AI in Spatial Decision-Making? A Comparative Study of AR X-Ray vs. 2D Minimap: Results

+Two co-authors independently annotated these segments frame by frame from the first-person recordings to ensure inter-rater reliability. \carton{Inter-rater reliability was assessed using a two-way mixed effects intraclass correlation coefficient, ICC(3,1), which indicated excellent agreement ($\mathrm{ICC}(3,1) = 0.995$, 95\% CI [0.992, 0.997])~\cite{koo2016guideline}.
+Encoding consistency was ensured through frame-level accurate marking and the clear visual cues afforded by first-person video recordings.} Discrepancies were discussed and resolved through consensus.
 After subtracting the annotated initial search time from the response time, we observed a different pattern (\autoref{fig:QResult}c).
-Participants in \ARAI spent less time than those in \mapAI with a significant effect ($\Delta_{M} = \text{-0.85}, p = \text{0.01}$), indicating that, with AI assistance, \textbf{decisions were made more quickly with the embedded visualization}.
-No significant difference was observed between \mapnoAI and \ARnoAI, suggesting that, without AI assistance, participants spent comparable time making decisions across visualizations In summary, although raw response times were longer in \AR conditions, a detailed breakdown reveals that this extra time wasn't spent on the decision making.
+The analysis showed that there is a significant effect of \textit{Visualizations} $\times$ \textit{AI Conditions} interaction ($F(1,31) = 7.70, p = \text{.009}$).
+Further post-hoc analysis indicated that participants in \ARAI ($M = 11.23, SE = 0.48$) spent less time than those in \mapAI ($M = 12.08, SE = 0.48$) with a significant effect ($\Delta_{M} = \text{-0.85}, F(1,31) = -3.27, p = \text{.016}$), indicating that, \textbf{with AI assistance, decisions were made more quickly with the X-ray visualization}.
+No significant difference was observed between \mapnoAI and \ARnoAI, suggesting that, without AI assistance, participants spent comparable time making decisions across visualizations.
+In summary, although raw response times were longer in \AR conditions, a detailed breakdown suggests that this extra time wasn't entirely spent on the decision-making.
 This leads to interesting implications that we will further discuss in Sec.~\ref{sec:reduce}.